Instantons on Sasakian 7-manifolds: Introduction

 Parts \emph{(i)} and \emph{(ii)} of Theorem \ref{thm:instantonRelation} are proven respectively in Propositions \ref{prop:ContactthenG2} and \ref{prop:HYM-ContactCorrespondence}.
 The proof of Theorem \ref{thm:Intro} is organised as follows: \emph{(i)} is the content of Proposition \ref{prop:deformationSpace}, which uses an auxiliary elliptic complex [Proposition \ref{prop:ElliptExtendComplex}] to establish that this local model has finite dimension; \emph{(ii)} is an immediate consequence [Corollary \ref{coro:H1=Hb}] of Proposition \ref{prop:gysinSequence}; and \emph{(iii)} requires a thorough study of the moduli space of the obstruction theory of SDCI, under the $5$-dimensional paradigm from \cites{Baraglia2016}, culminating in Proposition \ref{prop:vanishingH2}.
 Finally, in \S \ref{sec:Geometry} we study the geometry of the moduli space, showing that $\cM^\ast$ inherits a complex structure [ Proposition \ref{prop:J integrable}] and a Kähler $2$-form [Proposition \ref{prop:Omega closed}], thus proving Theorem \ref{thm:M Kahler}.

-\textbf{Acknowledgements:} LP was funded by PhD scholarships from the Higher Education Improvement Coordination - Brasil (CAPES) - Finance Code 001, and by the Brazilian National Council for Scientific and Technological Development (CNPq) grant 141215/2019-4, at Unicamp, Brazil.
-HSE was funded by CNPq productivity grant PQ2 307217/2017-5, and São Paulo Research Foundation (Fapesp) grant 2017/20007-0 and thematic project 2018/21391-1 \emph{Gauge theory and algebraic geometry}.
+\textbf{Funding:} This work was supported by the Higher Education Improvement Coordination - Brasil (CAPES) - Finance Code 001; the Brazilian National Council for Scientific and Technological Development (CNPq) [141215/2019-4 to L.P., 307217/2017-5 to H.S.E.]; and São Paulo Research Foundation (Fapesp) [2017/20007-0, 2018/21391-1 to H.S.E.].